whyvez/auth0-angular/README.md

       });
   ```

+  > NOTE: behind the scenes, the `authInterceptor` will add the JSON Web Token to each request.
+Something like: `config.headers.Authorization = 'Bearer '+ auth.idToken;`

 3. If the JSON Web Token (`JWT`) has expired or has been tampered, you can handle that case here:

     ```js